 Succeed in bringing the pirates back and you will be granted access to the Pirate Pumpkin Patch where you can take a pumpkin home (included in price).

 During the solar eclipse in Oregon on August 21, 2017, new portals opened bringing strange paranormal things onto the trolleys at Powerland Heritage Park.
 A powerful wizard came up with a plan and turned herself into a portal stone.
 Now you, along with a pirate, must bring that portal stone to its proper location where everything will be restored to normal!

 Pirates of the Portal Stone FAQ

-The experience involves a preshow at the trolley station, a trolley ride to Yellowbone National Park, a walking tour of the “spooky” trolley barn, and access to the Pirate Pumpkin Patch where kids can select a pumpkin to take home.
+The experience involves a preshow at the trolley station, a trolley ride to Yellowbone National Haunt, a walking tour of the “spooky” trolley barn, and access to the Pirate Pumpkin Patch where kids (and adults) can select a small pumpkin to take home.

-We will follow whatever protocols are recommended by the Oregon Health Authority at the time of the event.
+We will follow whatever protocols are recommended/required by the Oregon Health Authority at the time of the event.
 That currently (as of October 8, 2021) includes the wearing of masks indoors and outdoors.